zorawar87/csc-wksp-git/README.md

 ### Getting Started
   1. *Fork* this repository using the "Fork" button on the top-right.
 This creates a personal copy of the repository and lets you experiment and test changes without influencing the original repo.
+     * Alternately, you can make your own repository from [here](https://github.com/new).
   2. ```clone```
      * ```clone``` your forked repo by typing ```git clone https://github.com/your-username/csc-wksp-git```
      * This creates a local copy of your repository on your computer.